Calchan/debian-install-scripts/README.md

 # Debian install scripts

 TL;DR
-- Lean and fast, no useless cruft
+- Lean and fast, no useless cruft, and yet full-featured
 - Very up-to-date, not your grandma's Debian
-- Rolling, no upgrades every 6 months which may or may not work and always leave a mess
+- Rolling, no upgrades every 6 months which may or may not work but always leave a mess
 - Auto-updating, new packages are downloaded in the background and installed at shutdown/reboot time
 - Options for Chrome/Firefox, Office tools, Japanese input, etc…
 - Optional gaming setup for Steam, Epic and GOG with performance optimizations, most Windows games